adelnoureddine/jalen/trunk/README.md

 ### Generated files

-At the end of the execution of the Java application, Jalen will generate two files: net-pid.csv and netLibrary-pid.csv.
+At the end of the execution of the Java application, Jalen will generate two files: `net-pid.csv` and `netLibrary-pid.csv`.
-Both of these files have energy values, the difference is that the net-pid.csv file will have the energy consumption of all monitored methods.
-This includes JDK's own methods. netLibrary-pid.csv, on the other hand, will only have tge energy consumption of methods prefixed in the configuration file.
+Both of these files have energy values, the difference is that the `net-pid.csv` file will have the energy consumption of all monitored methods.
+This includes JDK's own methods.
+`netLibrary-pid.csv`, on the other hand, will only have tge energy consumption of methods prefixed in the configuration file.
 This is useful to measure energy only for the application, or a library it calls, or even a subset of classes or methods.
 The energy consumed by other methods (including JDK's ones) will be added to the prefixed method that called them.